raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 sudo raspi-gpio help
 ```

-For example to see the current function and level of all GPIO pins use:
+For example, to see the current function and level of all GPIO pins use:
 ```
 sudo raspi-gpio get
 ```

-Note `raspi-gpio` can be used with the `funcs` argument to get a list of all supported GPIO functions per pin, it will print out a table in CSV format.
+Note that `raspi-gpio` can be used with the `funcs` argument to get a list of all supported GPIO functions per pin.
+It will print out a table in CSV format.
 The idea is to pipe the table to a `.csv` file and then load this file using e.g. Excel:
 ```
 sudo raspi-gpio funcs > gpio-funcs.csv
 ```